Country singer John Michael Montgomery injured in tour bus crash

 Montgomery, who hails from Nicholasville, Kentucky, has released 10 studio albums and had more than 30 singles on the Billboard country charts, including “I Love the Way You Love Me,” “Life’s a Dance,” and “I Swear.”

-He is the father of country singer Walker Montgomery and brother to Eddie Montgomery, with whom he performed as part of the band Montgomery Gentry.
+He is the father of country singer Walker Montgomery and brother to Eddie Montgomery of the band Montgomery Gentry.

 “Thanks to everyone for your concern,” Montgomery said.